-or-

 describing or explaining what it means to "understand" something that they say

 they understand.
-I believe in courses in educational tests and measurements,
+I believe that in courses on on the subject of educational tests and measurements

-that "understanding" has often been inferred from responses on multiple-choice
+it is often that case that "understanding" is inferred from responses on multiple-choice

 tests or solving statistical problems.
 A semester later, when questioned about